wp-plugins/wp-print-friendly/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.4.3.2 =
+Fixes a minor bug in plugin's options retrieval and enhances compatibility with forthcoming View All Post's Pages plugin.

 = 0.4.3.1 =
 Fixes a bug in plugin's options retrieval that caused print links to be added to default post types if no post types were chosen.
 Also resolves a PHP notice encountered when using default permalinks.